awegroup/LEI-strut-in-CATIA/README.md

-# CATIA-strut
-Tutorial in 5 steps about how to create LEI kite struts in CATIA
+# Tutorial in 5 steps about how to create LEI kite struts in CATIA